 Lebohang Masango is a Master’s candidate in Social Anthropology at the University of Witwatersrand, South Africa and a newly appointed UNICEF South Africa Volunteers Advocate.
 She is the author of children’s book, Mpumi’s Magic Beads (David Philip Publishers, 2018), which is available in 9 of South Africa’s official languages and The Great Cake Contest (Book Dash, 2018).
 She is currently one of the 25 young women from Southern Africa selected to be part of the inaugural Zanele Mbeki Fellowship in feminist leadership.
 She has also been identified by the Bill and Melinda Gates Foundation as a #Goalkeeper, one of the young people working to realise the United nation’s Sustainable Development Goals (SDGs).
-She is a poet and a freelance writer working in service of her feminist politics.
+She is a poet and a writer working in service of her feminist politics.
 As an Anthropologist, she has lectured first years at North West University and she recently co-managed the Well Sexuality pilot study; a group of scholars and artists investigating notions of sexuality among the youth of Johannesburg.
-She regularly hosts storytelling sessions for children in schools and community libraries.
+She regularly hosts storytelling sessions for children in schools, bookshops and community libraries.
+She currently hosts the Word N Sound Poetry League, a monthly open mic challenge aimed at developing young poets in Johannesburg.
 Lebohang has been published in Mike Alfred’s Twelve + One (Botsotso, 2014) a poetry anthology of Johannesburg poets and To Breathe Into Another Voice (Real African Publishers, 2017), a Jazz poetry anthology edited by Myesha Jenkins.
-She hosts the Word N Sound Poetry League, a monthly open mic challenge aimed at developing young poets in Johannesburg.
 She has read her poetry in South Africa, Zimbabwe and the UK.
 Lebohang regularly writes for Rookie, an American website for teen girls, and has been commissioned by various publications to write about issues regarding literacy and feminism.
 A range of media platforms including news publications, magazines, television shows and radio programmes have covered her literary and academic work.

 Contact email@example.com to interview her or commission her for writing/ speaking/ theorising/ performing/ work.